argentsea/docfx/tutorials/sharding.md

 There are several architectural solutions to the latency-driven data inconsistency problem, such as intelligent caching, client observable collections, delayed retries, and retries on the Write connection.
 Due to the variations in environments, optimal solutions, and the challenge of simple determining when a missing record is really expected, ArgentSea does not attempt an automatic retry on the Write connection.

-To implement your own latency handling, you can easily implement an automatic retry using the write connection.
+To implement your own latency handling, you can easily implement an automatic retry using the Write connection after an unexpectedly missing record on the Read connection.
 In this example method we retrieve data by key value, so a missing record is unexpected and might be due to replication latency.
 The code assumes that the subscriber key has the “required” attribute set so that the Mapper returns a null object if the key is null.
 The resolution is to simply retry on the Write connection.

 ```C#
     var sub = await _shardSet[subscriberKey.ShardId].Read.MapReaderAsync<Subscriber>("ws.GetSubscriber", prms, cancellation);